rya-sge/access-denied/_posts/2023-09-27-gas-optimization.md

 struct myStruct {
 	address account;
 	string myString;
-	uint 256 number;
+	uint8 number;
 	bool myBool;
 }
 ```

-can by optimize by moving the variable `myString`at the end of the struct because
+can by optimized by moving the variable `myString`at the end of the struct because

 account => 20 bytes